 Q: Will I need a permit for re-decking?

-Q: Do I need a permit to add porch windows such as Eze-Breeze?
+Q: Do I need a permit when converting a deck to a porch?

 If you are planning a new outdoor living project for your home, give Archadeck of Raleigh-Durham and the Greater Triangle a call today: (919) 446-5585.
-We’ll deal with the permits and all other details, so you don’t have to.
+We’ll take care of permits and all the other important details, so you don’t have to.
 We look forward to working with you!